lopeze25/lopeze25/README.md

 ### Hi there 👋

 My name is Ezekiel Lopez.
-This repository showcases my some of personal interests, with a focus on embedded systems, statistical machine learning, and algorithm design.
+This repository showcases my some of my personal interests, with a focus on embedded systems, statistical machine learning, and algorithm design.

 I'm currently working on my portfolio back tester and some FPGA and quantum mechanics projects.